 Quantified Objectives: 50 extremely low-income units, 50 very low-income units, 65 low-income units, 183 moderate-income units, 376 above moderate-income units.
+The City may facilitate additional units outside of its jurisdiction, but those numbers will not be counted towards its RHNA goal.

-Program 1.2.4 Use of Sites in Previous Cycles: Pursuant to AB 1397, Government Code Section 65583.2(c), any nonvacant sites identified in the prior 5th Housing Element Cycle or vacant sites identified in two or more consecutive planning periods, shall be provided by-right development when at least 20 percent of the units in the proposed development are affordable to lower-income households.
+Program 1.2.5 Use of Sites in Previous Cycles: Pursuant to AB 1397, Government Code Section 65583.2(c), any nonvacant sites identified in the prior 5th Housing Element Cycle or vacant sites identified in two or more consecutive planning periods, shall be provided by-right development when at least 20 percent of the units in the proposed development are affordable to lower-income households.

-Responsible Agency/Department: Community and Economic Development
+Responsible Agency/Department: Community and Economic Development Department/Public Works

-Department/Public Works